 Our bodies try to heal themselves when sick but sometimes suppressing symptoms with orthodox medicines works against this process.

 This is what was happening with Max.
 He had been in 4 different hospitals, managed by 6 different specialists and placed on more than 22 different medications and by the time he decided to try homeopathy, he was worse than at the beginning of all that treatment.
+In fact, Max’s account of his story only covers part of the dire situation he was in.
+Much of it is unremembered with it because of the increasing mental confusion that accompanied his illness.

 A person’s symptoms are much more important for prescribing a homeopathic remedy than the name of their disease.
 A quick assessment of Max’s symptoms – the most prominent of which were pneumonia, pleural effusions, probable empyema, wheezing and gasping, extreme hotness with and without fever, drenching perspiration, flushed face, craving for soup and liquid foods, dislike for meat, confusion and delusions, irritability and haughtiness with those caring for him – quickly revealed the needed remedy.